ashleycampion/IrisDataSetProject/README.md

     <img src="./plots/linearRegression/calculateCovarianceMatrix.png" alt="covariance matrix" title="calculating the covariance matrix">
 </div>
 <br>
-The script used to calculate the covariance is as follows
+The script used to calculate the covariance is as follows:
 <br>
 <br>
 <div align="center">